mongodb/genny/Values.md

 ---------

 The increment generator accesses a variable and does a post-increment.
+It has the following arguments:

-It has one argument: _variable_ with the name of the variable to increment.
+* _variable_ with the name of the variable to increment.

-Future extensions:

-* specifying the increment
-* specifying a minimum and maximum value with wrapping
+* _increment_: Takes a value generator.
+The amount to increment by.
+Defaults to 1.
+* _maximum_: Takes a value generator.
+The maximum value to increment to.
+Will wrap around to _minimum_ when it gets to _maximum_.
+Default value is max int.
+* _minimum_: Takes a value generator.
+The value to wrap to when _maximum_ is reached.
+Default value is min int.

 multiply
 --------